OPENAIRINTERFACE/openairinterface5g/ci-scripts/yaml_files/5g_l2sim_tdd/README.md

 </table>

 This page is only valid for an `Ubuntu18` host.
-I has been tested also for `Ubuntu20`.
+It has also been tested also on `Ubuntu 20.04.1 LTS`.

 This tutorial is only valid once this file is merged into the `develop` branch.
 # 1. Adapt the `docker-compose` to your environment #